Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Angels

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying hitters, he ranks 51st in batting average, while his on-base percentage ranks 91st and he is 30th in slugging.
+- Among qualified batters in baseball, his batting average ranks 43rd, his on-base percentage ranks 90th, and he is 23rd in the league in slugging.

-- Gurriel has reached base via a hit in 49 games this year (of 70 played), and had multiple hits in 17 of those games.
+- Gurriel has picked up a hit in 50 of 71 games this season, with multiple hits 18 times.

-- Gurriel has had an RBI in 29 games this year (41.4%), including 11 multi-RBI outings (15.7%).
-He has also driven home three or more of his team's runs in four contests.
+- In 30 games this year (42.3%), Gurriel has picked up an RBI, and in 12 of those games (16.9%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.